 Evaluation of therapeutic modulation of Th17 differentiation

 Figure 1: Polarisation of Th17 cells.
 Naïve CD4 cells were cultured under Th17 polarising conditions for 12 days in the presence or absence of Ursolic Acid.
 CD4 T cells were assessed for proliferation by CTV dilution; intracellular cytokine staining (ICS) of IL-17 and IL-10 by flow cytometry.
 On Day 12, Supernatants were collected and evaluated for IL-17 and IL-10 levels by MSD.
-Ursolic Acid showed selective inhibition of IL-17 production by ICS and MSD.
+RoRγT inhibitor Ursolic Acid showed selective inhibition of IL-17 production by intracellular cytokine staining (ICS) and MSD.

 Evaluation of therapeutic modulation of antigen-specific memory T cell responses to recall antigens